Lafe Solomon

 Lafe E. Solomon was named the Acting General Counsel of the National Labor Relations Board (NLRB) on June 21, 2010, by President Barack Obama.
 His nomination to serve as General Counsel was sent to the U.S. Senate on January 5, 2011.
 On August 1, 2013, President Obama withdrew his nomination, instead choosing to nominate Richard Griffin, Jr. for the position.
 The action came about as a result of a compromise between Senate Republicans and the White House concerning nominations to the NLRB.

 Solomon began his NLRB career as a field examiner in 1972.
 After pursuing a Juris Doctor degree, he returned to the Agency as an attorney in the Office of Appeals.
 He transferred to the Appellate Court Branch in 1979.
 Two years later, he joined the staff of former Board Member Don Zimmerman.
-He went on to work for another nine board members, including Donald Dotson, Robert Hunter, John Higgins, James Stephens, Mary Cracraft, John Raudabaugh, William Gould, Sarah Fox and Wilma Liebman.
+He went on to work for another nine board members, including Donald L. Dotson, Robert Hunter, John Higgins, James Stephens, Mary Cracraft, John Raudabaugh, William Gould, Sarah Fox and Wilma Liebman.

 A native of Helena, Arkansas, Solomon received a B.A. degree in economics from Brown University in 1970 and a J.D. from Tulane University in 1976.